Edgar-M123/Exploratory-Data-Analyses/README.md

 This is my first self-paced exploratory data analysis.

 This analysis was started by finding the NYPD car accident dataset on Google BigQuery.
-This dataset contained variables describing a single accident report, such as vehicle types involved, timestamp, location, and more.
+This dataset contained variables describing a single accident report, such as *vehicle types involved, timestamp, location*, and more.

-Using the google.cloud Python library, I was able to import a subsection of this dataset using a simple SQL Query that extracted 2000 random rows.
-I performed data cleaning using the Pandas library, and performed data visualizations with matplotlib and seaborn.
-Some basic statistical tools such as Chi-squared tests and simple/multiple linear regression were performed using the statsmodels library.
+Using the **google.cloud** Python library, I was able to import a subsection of this dataset using a simple SQL Query that extracted 2000 random rows, each one corresponding to a single accident report.
+I performed data cleaning using the **Pandas** library, and performed data visualizations with **matplotlib** and **seaborn**.
+Some basic web-scraping was performed using the **BeautifulSoup** and **Requests** libraries to import New York population data from Wikipedia.
+Some basic statistical tools such as Chi-squared tests and simple/multiple linear regression were performed using the **statsmodels** library.

 **The findings are summarized below :**